-In this guide I explain how to disassemble a Dell Studio 1735 or 1737 laptop.
-I’m taking this laptop apart in order to remove and replace failed DVD drive.
+In this guide I explain how to disassemble a Dell Studio 1735/1737 laptops.
+I’m taking it apart in order to replace failed DVD drive.

-This Dell Studio 1735/1737 comes with a slot-load DVD drive which is mounted inside the laptop case.
-The DVD drive cannot be removed until you remove the top cover assembly.
+Dell Studio 1735/1737 comes with a slot-load DVD drive which is mounted inside the case.
+It cannot be removed until you remove the top cover assembly.

-The guide might work for other Dell Studio 17xx laptops.
-If it works for your laptop, please mention the model number in comments below.
+The guide might work for other Dell Studio 17xx models.

 Loosen eight screws securing the bottom cover.